UPDATED: Mar 26, 2020

 That realization and my affiliation with this blog rather naturally brought me to wonder how life insurance companies handle situations when death doesn’t occur in its own time, but rather as a result of a voluntary, planned event.

-Life Insurance Policies And Death With Dignity
+Life Insurance Policies and Death With Dignity

 You might be surprised that life insurance policies (unlike most medical insurance policies that won’t cover costs associated with self-inflicted harm) issue a benefit to beneficiaries even when the insured has taken her own life.
 Whether the policy owner committed suicide or had a physician-assisted death wouldn’t affect the policy’s payout, provided the policy was in place for at least two years.

 With both permanent life and term life insurance, the first two years of coverage are known as a “contestability” or “exclusionary” period.
-If you die within that time period, the life insurance company will investigate your death to make sure you hadn’t committed fraud by providing inaccurate or incomplete information on your insurance application (like hiding a terminal diagnosis, severe depression, smoking, etc).
+If you die within that period, the life insurance company will investigate your death to make sure you hadn’t committed fraud by providing inaccurate or incomplete information on your insurance application (like hiding a terminal diagnosis, severe depression, smoking, etc.).

 Life insurance applications are very thorough, gathering many details about your current health, medical history, and lifestyle so insurance underwriters can assess the risk in issuing you a policy.
 If evidence shows you’ve misled the insurance company, it might withhold some of the benefit payment to your beneficiary or completely deny the claim.
-In most cases, companies will deny a claim if the policy holder commits suicide during the contestability period.
+In most cases, companies will deny a claim if the insured person commits suicide during the contestability period.
 That would presumably hold true for physician-assisted death as well.

 Note that not all companies nor policies are exactly alike, so you should read through your policy carefully and ask your life insurance professional for clarity on anything within it that you don’t understand.

-Peace Of Mind Regardless Of The Circumstances
+Peace of Mind Regardless of the Circumstances

 While death with dignity adds another dimension to how we react to our mortality, it doesn’t alter the needs of our loved ones to cope emotionally and financially with the loss when we pass away.
 Have you been proactive in researching life insurance options (term life, for example) to protect your family’s financial well-being?